Sandhya-scaler/Live_News_Weather-App/README.md

 5. **Open the application**
    - The project should now be running at `http://localhost:3000` (or another specified port).

+## How to see the NEWS
+- As NEWS API is used so you have to download the all files in your local storage and then you have to run it.
+Enjoyyy!!!!

 ## Usage
 1. **View Latest News:** Browse the homepage to see trending news.